LyndonFan/lyndonfan.github.io/_posts/2025-03-26-bus-infinite-grid.markdown

 Wait!
 What if I can assign the catchment areas of each point instead of just having it defined as above?

-For example, I can assign all the people in each square to go to the top left (or northwest, if the grid is aligned to the cardinal directions) bus stop.
+For example, I can assign all the people in each square to go to the bus stop at the top left (or northwest, if the grid is aligned to the cardinal directions).
 Then the catchment area of the 7 bus stops on the left side or top side -- but not the bottom left or top right corners -- would be the square itself, therefore the average catchment area of these stops is just the area divided by 7.
 Since the squares tessellate, this is also the size of the average catchment area.

 ![The same 3 sample points from earlier, but each going to the closest bus stop to the top left](/assets/img/20250326_04_top_left.png)

-But my argument didn't make use of my arbitrary assignment of the bus stop, so I could have used the original catchment areas.
+But my argument didn't use my arbitrary assignment of the bus stop, so I could have used the original catchment areas.
 From points 2. and 3. above, their catchment areas must also tessellate the grid.
-But combined the catchment areas must have the same area as the original square, so we arrive at the same answer: one-seventh of the square, i.e. `800^2 / 7 = 640000/7`, which is about 91428 m<sup>2</sup> or 9.14 hectares.
+But the catchment areas have the same total area as the original square, so we arrive at the same answer: one-seventh of the square, i.e. `800^2 / 7 = 640000/7`, which is about 91428 m<sup>2</sup> or 9.14 hectares.

 ## ChatGPT's Attempt

 Out of curiosity, I tried to get ChatGPT to solve this with reasoning.
 The below 3 subsections are presented as is.

+---

 ### My Prompt